RadioPoints/Device-free_RF_Human_Sensing_Datasets/README.md

 CSI measurements have been collected for each class of people (from 0 to 7) and for each room.

 The collected CSI data can be processed for feature extraction, feature selection and classiﬁcation tasks.
+Matlab variables may be created using read_bf_file.m of the tool: https://github.com/dhalperi/linux-80211n-csitool-supplementary/tree/master/matlab

 This dataset may be used for non-commercial research provided you acknowledge the source of the data by citing the following papers: